mecid/mecid.github.io/_posts/2019-05-09-haptic-feedback-in-ios-apps.md

 Here we have a TV show tracking apps screen which maintains an episode.
 We have a button which should mark the episode as watched on click.
 As you can see before the request to our API service, we prepare the feedback generator, and when the result comes, we run appropriate feedback type.

-Another interesting subclass is UISelectionFeedbackGenerator.
+Another interesting subclass is *UISelectionFeedbackGenerator*.
 We can use on the same screen as a result of selection changes.
 For example, we can have buttons which should fetch next or previous episodes after a click.

 ```swift
     @IBAction func fetchNext() {